prasannavl/prasannavl.com/content/published/2016/10/introducing-winapi-comparing-gc-pressure-and-performance-with-winforms.md

 <span class="text-gray caption-small">Memory page faults (Soft):</span> **0.005%** - A mere **5k vs. roughly 1 million** faults/100k messages)<br/>
 </blockquote>

-WinApi's primary objective is to provide access to the native layers of the Windows API from the CLR.
+<a href="https://github.com/prasannavl/WinApi">WinApi's</a> primary objective is to provide access to the native layers of the Windows API from the CLR.
 However, even on first look it should be clear that the `WinApi.Windows` namespace infringes on the `WinForms` territory, even though its a tiny sub-fraction of the size of WinForms.
 Over the years WinForms has been well optimized to be **decent** - It's not the most efficient beast, but for common programs, it probably takes up less than 2-5% percent of your application's time that it doesn't matter on modern hardware - or so is the general line of thought.
-However, what's agreed is that it was never the same as say, `ATL/WTL` in C++ or direct Win32 programming to be able to handle message loop heavy applications, or high-performance games.
+However, what's one can refute is that it never was the same as say, `ATL/WTL` in C++ or direct Win32 programming to be able to handle message loop heavy applications, or high-performance games.

 ## The WinApi.Windows advantage